Does New Zealand change its name? This is the proposal of the Maori party

 “Using Aotearoa as a name really reflects our history and acknowledges our past, but also how we can move forward together,” said Ralph Zambrano, president of the Victoria University of Wellington student association.
 WSJ.

-Among advocates of the change, it is mainly argued under a 1970s law in which the country pledged to compensate tribal groups after years of land-grabbing and cultural alienation during colonial times.
+Among proponents of the change, the main argument is a law from the 1970s in which the country promised to compensate tribal groups after years of land grabbing and cultural alienation during the colonial era.

 Recent history shows that New Zealanders can be reluctant to changeas when precisely six years ago the citizenry rejected a new flag through a plebiscite like the one that could be raised with the new name.